Johan Camargo Preview, Player Props: Giants vs. Braves

-Johan Camargo -- 2-for-3 in his most recent game -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Yonny Chirinos on the mound, on August 19 at 7:20 PM ET.
+Johan Camargo -- 0-for-3 with an RBI in his last game -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Max Fried on the hill, on August 20 at 1:35 PM ET.

-He had two hits (going 2-for-3) in his most recent game against the Rays.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Braves.

 Johan Camargo Game Info & Props vs. the Braves